The quickest way to find out if a property has a protected tenancy is to check the rent register.

 - the property was first rented out before 1978

-- there was a tenancy in place in the property in October 1978.
+- a tenant was living in the property in October 1978.

-- the NAV of the property is over £140 and you have obtained vacant possession since October 1978
+- the net annual value, (NAV), of the property is over £140 and you have obtained vacant possession since October 1978

 - the property was owned by the Crown, Government or the Housing Executive in October 1978